SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 - There are two types of table keys: a [primary table key](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenprimary_table_key_glosry.htm) and [secondary table keys](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abensecondary_table_key_glosry.htm).
 - Table keys ...
   - are intended to provide an optimized access to the content of internal tables.
-  - are either unique or non-unique, i.e. more than one line with the same key (duplicates) can exist in the internal table.
+  - are either unique or non-unique, i.e. more than one line with the same key (duplicates) can exist in the internal table or not.
 Regarding the primary table key, the definition depends on the table category.
 For the secondary table key, the definition depends on the key type.
 For standard tables, the primary table key can also be defined as empty, i.e. it does not contain any key columns.
 Note that for standard tables, an optimized access is only possible with secondary table keys.
  - Type of keys:
    - Sorted keys:
      - Are either the primary table keys of sorted tables or the secondary table keys of any table.